-The Collaborative Study on the Genetics of Alcoholism (COGA), Co-Principal Investigators B. Porjesz, V. Hesselbrock, H. Edenberg, L. Bierut, includes nine different centers where data collection, analysis, and storage take place.
-The nine sites and Principal Investigators and Co-Investigators are: University of Connecticut (V. Hesselbrock); Indiana University (H.J.
-Edenberg, J. Nurnberger Jr., P.M.
-Conneally, T. Foroud); University of Iowa (S. Kuperman, R. Crowe); SUNY Downstate (B. Porjesz); Washington University in St. Louis (L. Bierut, A. Goate, J. Rice); University of California at San Diego (M. Schuckit); Howard University (R. Taylor); Rutgers University (J. Tischfield); Southwest Foundation (L. Almasy).
+The Collaborative Study on the Genetics of Alcoholism (COGA)-Co-Principal Investigators B.P., V.H., H.J.E.,

+L.B.-includes nine different centers where data collection, analysis and storage take place.
+The nine sites and Principal Investigators and Co-Investigators are University of Connecticut (V.H.); Indiana University (H.J.E., J.I.N., Jr., P.M.
+Conneally, T.F.); University of Iowa (S.K., R. Crowe); SUNY Downstate (B.P.); Washington University in St Louis (L.B., A. Goate, J. Rice); University of California at San Diego (M.A.S.); Howard University (R. Taylor); Rutgers University (J.A.T.); Southwest Foundation (L.A.A.).
 Zhaoxia Ren serves as the NIAAA Staff Collaborator.
-This national collaborative study is supported by the NIH Grant U10AA008401 from the National Institute on Alcohol Abuse and Alcoholism (NIAAA) and the National Institute on Drug Abuse (NIDA).

-In memory of Henri Begleiter and Theodore Reich, Principal and Co-Principal Investigators of COGA since its inception; we are indebted to their leadership in the establishment and nurturing of COGA, and acknowledge with great admiration their seminal scientific contributions to the field.
+In memory of Henri Begleiter and Theodore Reich, Principal and Co-Principal Investigators of COGA since its inception; we are indebted to their leadership in the establishment and nurturing of COGA and acknowledge with great admiration their seminal scientific contributions to the field.